 While I don’t really aim to get the highest amount of total return on the DGI portfolio, I want to see increased total return year by year.
-There’s no point investing in a stock were the total return in zero or negative.
-The closest thing which I can accept is AT&T, but I see AT&T as a proxy bond and bonds will never beat stocks in the long run.
-However, they provide some nice income from time to time.
+There’s no point investing in a stock where the total return is zero or negative.
+The closest thing which I can accept is AT&T, but I see AT&T as a proxy bond, and bonds will never beat stocks in the long run.
+They do, however, provide some nice income from time to time.

 (I’ve hidden most cells due to privacy)

-Most investment have returned positive numbers and haven’t been in the portfolio for a longer time than 2 or 3 years.
-Also, my beta is around 0.4 which means my portfolio is moving slow in either direction.
+Most investments have returned positive numbers and haven’t been in the portfolio for longer than 2 or 3 years.
+Also, my beta is around 0.4 which means my portfolio is moving slowly in either direction.

 Well, not really.
 It depends what you invest in.

-Cleary, all of those sectors, which make the fundamental in my portfolio have been bad momentum investment.
-However, I like to buy boring sexy companies which makes it easier to sleep at night, and I also think that capital will be replaced at one point, and then the picture will be different.
+Cleary, all of those sectors, which make the fundamentals in my portfolio have been bad momentum investment.
+However, I like to buy boring, unsexy companies which makes it easier to sleep at night.
+I also think that capital will be replaced at one point, and then the picture will be different.